aeye-lab/pymovements/docs/source/reference/events.rst

 Events
 ======

-All events have a starting time (onset) and an ending time (offset).
+All events have a starting time (onset) and an ending time (offset, inclusive).

 .. currentmodule:: pymovements